jzhzh/blog/source/_posts/netlify.md

 Create a new repo for storing all the files of your blog.

-Notice that you **should not** name your repo as `yourname.github.io` if you want to use Netlify.
+Note that you **should not** name your repo as `yourname.github.io` if you want to use Netlify.
 Because if you use `yourname.github.io` as your repo name, GitHub will regards it as a GitHub Page automatically and do GitHub Actions (Build with Jekyll) to deploy the site automatically.

 Also you should set the repo as **Public** and without **README.md** file.